AdViS

 The AdViS project aims to develop a wearable device that will assist Visually Impaired People during spatial interaction tasks (such as indoor navigation and object-reaching), using an audio-based Human-Machine Interface which converts relevant spatial metrics into ergonomic auditory cues.

 AdViS aims to explore various ways to provide visuo-spatial information through auditory feedback, based on the Sensory Substitution framework.
-Since its inception, the project investigated visuo-auditive substitution possibilities for multiple tasks in which vision plays a crucial role:
+Since its inception, the project investigated visuo-auditive substitution possibilities for multiple tasks in which vision plays a crucial role, such as (1) navigating a small maze using a depth-map-to-auditory-cues transcoding, (2) finger-guided image exploration (on a touch screen), (3) eye-movement guided image exploration (on a turned off computer screen), and (4) pointing towards and reaching a virtual target in 3D space using a motion capture environment.

 AdViS system's operating diagram